dylang/changelog/examples/connect.markdown

   * removed migration guide from readme
   * link directories in page headings in directory middleware
   * Merge branch 'master' of github.com:senchalabs/connect
-  * added errorHandler to the docs list
-  * Sort files alphabetically in directory middleware. readdir returns files in the order stored in the file system, which is not necessarily alphabetic.
-  * Merge pull request [#310](https://github.com/senchalabs/connect/issues/310) from danieldickison/master
-    Fixied `directory()` middleware urls when mounted [danieldickison]
-  * Use req.originalDir for directory links so that they work when the middleware is mounted at a sub-URL.
-  * misc refactor of parseCookie()
-  * clean up previous commit
-  * Updated cookie parser not to throw exceptions
-  * tweak previous commit a little
-  * Remove chromeframe token from UA String in default fingerprint function.
-    Signed-off-by: Tj Holowaychuk <tj@vision-media.ca>